gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideA11y.md

   }
 </pre>

-<p>Though it is not shown in this code snippet, when TreeItems are created, they are constructed out of several divs, only one of which contains the content that we wish to be
-interpreted by the screen reader.
-This div is assigned a unique DOM id (which is generated using the <a href="/javadoc/latest/com/google/gwt/user/client/DOM.html#createUniqueId()">DOM.createUniqueId()</a> method), and a role of <tt>treeitem</tt>.
-These attributes are not set on the root TreeItem div because it contains a child image, which we do not want to be read.</p>
+Though it is not shown in this code snippet, when TreeItems are created, they are constructed out of several divs, only one of which contains the content that we wish to be interpreted by the screen reader.
+This div is assigned a unique DOM id (which is generated using the [DOM.createUniqueId()](/javadoc/latest/com/google/gwt/user/client/DOM.html#createUniqueId()) method), and a role of <tt>treeitem</tt>.
+These attributes are not set on the root TreeItem div because it contains a child image, which we do not want to be read.

-<h4>Caveats with this Approach</h4>
+#### Caveats with this Approach

-<p>The obvious problem with this approach is that unique DOM ids need to be assigned to all of the possible items that could be selected.
-While this is easy enough to implement, it seems unwieldy to assign a DOM id to each item.</p>
+The obvious problem with this approach is that unique DOM ids need to be assigned to all of the possible items that could be selected.
+While this is easy enough to implement, it seems unwieldy to assign a DOM id to each item.

-<p>Also, there is a subtle problem with using the <tt>aria-activedescendant</tt> state.
+Also, there is a subtle problem with using the <tt>aria-activedescendant</tt> state.
 Originally, the intended use-case for this state was the implementation of a listbox with divs.
 Whenever the <tt>aria-activedescendant</tt> value of the parent div (which was the one with natural focus) would change, the screen reader would read out the text of the list item with the corresponding id, ignoring any roles or states set on the selected item.
 This is fine for widgets as simple as a listbox; the selected item has enough text for the user to understand what is selected.
 However, in the case of a Tree, the selected item's text may not be enough.
-For example, which level of the tree is the selected item on?</p>
+For example, which level of the tree is the selected item on?

-<p>Some screen readers have started to do more than just read the text of items selected with <tt>aria-activedescendant</tt>, interpreting the item just as they would any other
-element that received keyboard focus.
-However, not all screen readers do this yet.</p>
+Some screen readers have started to do more than just read the text of items selected with <tt>aria-activedescendant</tt>, interpreting the item just as they would any other element that received keyboard focus.
+However, not all screen readers do this yet.

-<h2 id="labels">Associating Meaningful Labels</h2>
+## Associating Meaningful Labels<a id="labels"></a>

-<p>A web page will often include human-readable descriptive elements (such as <a href="/javadoc/latest/com/google/gwt/user/client/ui/Label.html">Label</a> and
+A web page will often include human-readable descriptive elements (such as [Label](/javadoc/latest/com/google/gwt/user/client/ui/Label.html) and
-<a href="/javadoc/latest/com/google/gwt/user/client/ui/HTML.html">HTML</a> widgets) that explain the purpose of a particular widget.
-However, the association
-between a widget and its description may not be obvious to a browser or a screen reader.
-ARIA defines the <tt>aria-labelledby</tt> property which can be used to explicitly associate a widget with one or more descriptive elements.</p>
+[HTML](/javadoc/latest/com/google/gwt/user/client/ui/HTML.html) widgets) that explain the purpose of a particular widget.
+However, the association between a widget and its description may not be obvious to a browser or a screen reader.
+ARIA defines the <tt>aria-labelledby</tt> property which can be used to explicitly associate a widget with one or more descriptive elements.

-<p>In order to associate a label with a widget, ensure that descriptive elements all have a unique id.
-The assigned id can later be used with to set the <tt>aria-labelledby</tt> state of a widget to refer to the id values of any descriptive elements, thereby associating those descriptive elements with the widget.</p>
+In order to associate a label with a widget, ensure that descriptive elements all have a unique id.
+The assigned id can later be used with to set the <tt>aria-labelledby</tt> state of a widget to refer to the id values of any descriptive elements, thereby associating those descriptive elements with the widget.

-<h2 id="speaking">Automatically Speaking Highlighted Content</h2>
+## Automatically Speaking Highlighted Content<a id="speaking"></a>

-<p>AJAX components often highlight an item of interest without moving keyboard focus to that item.
-This creates a good end-user experience when using components such as
-autocomplete widgets; the user can continue to type and obtain further refinements to the available set of choices.
+AJAX components often highlight an item of interest without moving keyboard focus to that item.
+This creates a good end-user experience when using components such as autocomplete widgets; the user can continue to type and obtain further refinements to the available set of choices.
 Because screen readers traditionally attempt to speak the item that has keyboard focus, they will not read highlighted items.
-ARIA live regions help make widgets such as autocomplete boxes usable for visually impaired users.</p>
+ARIA live regions help make widgets such as autocomplete boxes usable for visually impaired users.

-<h4>How It Works</h4>
+#### How It Works

-<p>The ARIA role <tt>region</tt> is used to declare areas that hold such live content, i.e., content that updates dynamically without having keyboard focus.
+The ARIA role <tt>region</tt> is used to declare areas that hold such live content, i.e., content that updates dynamically without having keyboard focus.
 The ARIA state
 <tt>aria-live</tt> on such regions specifies the priority of such updates; think of this as a politeness setting.
 Here is a code example that should provide the general idea of
-how to implement this technique for an auto-complete widget:</p>
+how to implement this technique for an auto-complete widget:

-<h4>Initialize Live Region</h4>
+#### Initialize Live Region

-<p>The ARIA role <tt>region</tt> is added when instantiating the relevant DOM nodes in the AutoCompleteWidget constructor:</p>
+The ARIA role <tt>region</tt> is added when instantiating the relevant DOM nodes in the AutoCompleteWidget constructor:

 <pre class="prettyprint">
   public AutoCompleteWidget() {